+Comm ittee Partici ipation Supplemen- Name Nomi- nating Commit- tee Remu- neration Commit- tee Audit Commit- tee Independent Director tary Explanation Relating to These Items Reason for Appointment Melanie Brock Through the execution of the supervision and check functions regarding the Company's management from a global perspective and based on her objective viewpoint independent from management executives in charge of business affairs by leveraging her extensive knowledge regarding marketing, business strategy, and diversity promotion activities, etc., cultivated through international consulting activities, she is expected to contribute to enhancing the corporate value of the Group on a medium- to long- term basis.
+Furthermore, the Company deems that she has the personality, knowledge and capability enabling objective and fair judgments, based on the perspective that she would fulfill duty of care of a prudent manager toward the Company and contribute to the common interests of its shareholders without bias toward the interests of management or any particular party of interest.
+The Company also deems that she is independent as a Director of the Company (without being at risk of having a conflict of interest with general shareholders) because her personal history does not infringe upon the standards indicated in the Tokyo Stock Exchange's "Guidelines Concerning Listed Company Compliance, etc.," which are criteria used by the Tokyo Stock Exchange to determine whether a conflict of interest with general shareholders may occur, and the standards for independence stipulated by the Company.

-Committee Participation Supplemen- Name Nominating Committee Remuneration Committee Audit Commit- tee Independent Director tary Explanation Relating to These Items Reason for Appointment Shin Nagase 0 Through the execution of the supervision and check functions regarding the Company's management from an objective viewpoint independent from management executives in charge of business affairs by leveraging his management experience in an airline company, he is expected to contribute to enhancing the corporate value of the Group on a medium- to long-term basis.
+Comm nittee Partici ipation Supplemen- Name Nomi- nating Commit- tee Remu- neration Commit- tee Audit Commit- tee Independent Director tary Explanation Relating to These Items Reason for Appointment Wataru Sueyoshi 0 0 Through the execution of the supervision and check functions regarding the Company's management from an objective viewpoint independent from management executives in charge of business affairs by leveraging his knowledge on corporate legal affairs, risk management, governance, etc. gained through his experience as an attorney, he is expected to contribute to enhancing the corporate value of the Group on a medium- to long- term basis.
 Furthermore, the Company deems that he has the personality, knowledge and capability enabling objective and fair judgments, based on the perspective that he would fulfill duty of care of a prudent manager toward the Company and contribute to the common interests of its shareholders without bias toward the interests of management or any particular party of interest.
 The Company also deems that he is independent as a Director of the Company (without being at risk of having a conflict of interest with general shareholders) because his personal history does not infringe upon the standards indicated in the Tokyo Stock Exchange's "Guidelines Concerning Listed Company Compliance, etc.," which are criteria used by the Tokyo Stock Exchange to determine whether a conflict of interest with general shareholders may occur, and the standards for independence stipulated by the Company.

-Committee Participation Supplemen- Name Nominating Committee Remuneration Committee Audit Commit- tee Independent Director tary Explanation Relating to These Items Reason for Appointment Setsuko Egami Through the execution of the supervision and check functions regarding the Company's management from an objective viewpoint independent from management executives in charge of business affairs by leveraging her abundant knowledge of corporate strategy, marketing strategy and human resources development, she is expected to contribute to enhancing the corporate value of the Group on a medium- to long-term basis.
-Furthermore, the Company deems that she has the personality, knowledge and capability enabling objective and fair judgments, based on the perspective that she would fulfill duty of care of a prudent manager toward the Company and contribute to the common interests of its shareholders without bias toward the interests of management or any particular party of interest.
-The Company (without being at risk of having a conflict of interest with general shareholders) because her personal history does not infringe upon the standards indicated in the Tokyo Stock Exchange's "Guidelines Concerning Listed Company Compliance, etc.," which are criteria used by the Tokyo Stock Exchange to determine whether a conflict of interest with general shareholders may occur, and the standards for independence stipulated by the Company.